The Default Brain Galerie Peter Kilchmann, Zurich, solo exhibition

 3 paintings, oil on canvas, 130 x 90 cm on wall drawing (charcoal and pastel)

-13.07.2021Publication, FRAC Auvergne White Violence – on domination, displacement and populism.
+White Violence – on domination, displacement and populism.
 This monographic catalogue/artist book includes the work cycle Mal-Ȇtre / Performance.
-The work in this cycle started in 2018 and was show at Drawing Room, London.
-De La Warr Pavilion Bexhill on Sea and ended at the FRAC Auvergne.
+The work in this cycle started in 2018 and was shown at Drawing Room, London, extended in the De La Warr Pavilion Bexhill on Sea and ended at the FRAC Auvergne in 2021 with the exhibition L’État de la mer (Lame de fond, 2011-2020).

 16.04.2021FRAC Auvergne, Clermont Ferrand